The Best Political Documentaries On Netflix Right Now

-In Why I Write, George Orwell observed a trusim that transcends any era: “In our age, there is no such thing as ‘keeping out of politics.’
+In Why I Write, George Orwell observed a truism that transcends any era: “In our age, there is no such thing as ‘keeping out of politics.’
 All issues are political issues.”

 The dude nailed it.
 In 2018, politics has bled into every part of our lives.
 Racism, classism, gender bias, environmental degradation… the woes we face as a nation are deeply rooted in our political system.
 Even the means by which you’re reading this — the internet — is inextricable from the political machine.